Working Specifically with Early Spanish American Literature?

 You can search for and read thousands of journal articles, literary criticism essays, and information about authors and literature in these databases.
 Off-campus users will be asked to login with their SHSU username and password.

-Literary Reference Center Information on thousands of authors and their works across literary disciplines and timeframes.
+Literary Reference Center This link opens in a new window Information on thousands of authors and their works across literary disciplines and timeframes.
 Contains thousands of plot summaries, synopses, work overviews, literary criticism articles/essays, author biographies and interviews, literary journals, book reviews, classic and contemporary poems and short stories, classic texts, and much more.
 Also includes a wide range of leading encyclopedias and other works in literary studies.

 Arte Público Press

-Arte Público Hispanic Historical Collection Series II: Leaders, Writers, and Thinkers Provided by the Department of Foreign Languages.
+Arte Público Hispanic Historical Collection Series II: Leaders, Writers, and Thinkers This link opens in a new windowProvided by the Department of Foreign Languages.
 Focuses on the evolution of Hispanic civil rights, religious thought, and the growing presence of women writers from the late 19th and 20th centuries.
 Contains hundreds of rare books, over 3,000 newspaper issues (including rare anarchist newspapers), and over 250,000 pages of personal and organizational manuscripts.
 Content is mostly Spanish, some English.

 Quick-Search: Find More Books on These Topics